firefox-devtools/debugger/docs/getting-setup.md

 It's easy to start Node in a mode where DevTools will find it:

-* *--inspect* - tells node to open a debugger server
+* `--inspect` - tells node to open a debugger server
-* *--inspect=9223* - tells node to open a debugger server on 9223 instead of 9229.
+* `--inspect=9223` - tells node to open a debugger server on 9223 instead of 9229.
-* *--debug-brk* - tells node to pause on the first statement
+* `--debug-brk` - tells node to pause on the first statement

 ```bash
 node --inspect --debug-brk ./node_modules/.bin/webpack
 ```

 **Note** *./node_modules/.bin/webpack* could be anything.
-We're often debugging webpack these days so it's often appropriate :/
+We're often debugging webpack these days so it's often appropriate :unamused:

 **Note:** Currently Node.js debugging is limited in some ways, there isn't support for seeing variables or the console, but you can manage breakpoints and navigate code execution (pause, step-in, step-over, etc.) in the debugger across various sources.